jsloop42/license-server/README.md

 ```
 Private key must be kept private and should not be accessible to the users.

-Written in Clojure with ❤ by Jaseem V V (a.k.a kadaj)
+Written in Clojure with ❤ by Jaseem V V
 Sunday 16 October 2016